 A: In some cases, perhaps.
 The Statewide ENS Framework makes signing up with both Certified ENS Vendors unnecessary, because the Certified ENS Vendors share the ADT alerts.
 However, providers may consider the benefits of subscribing to both since the Certified ENS Vendors may offer additional services beyond ENS.
 Reach out to the Certified ENS Vendors directly to discuss further.

-2.1 Q: Who is required to subscribe to send ADT alerts?
+2.1 Q: Who is required to submit to send ADT alerts?

-A: Per the Mass HIway Regulations (see 101 CMR 20.08(4)), at this time, only Acute Care Hospitals are required to subscribe to send ADT alerts to at least one Certified ENS Vendor, but are not required to subscribe to receive alerts.
+A: Per the Mass HIway Regulations (see 101 CMR 20.08(4)), at this time, only Acute Care Hospitals are required to submit ADT alerts to at least one Certified ENS Vendor, but are not required to subscribe to receive alerts.

 2.2 Q: Are post-acute care providers such as SNFs and rehab hospitals required to send ADT alerts?

 A: State regulations currently do not require post-acute care providers to send ADT alerts to a Certified ENS Vendor.
-However, SNFs, post-acute care facilities, and all other providers are encouraged to subscribe to a Certified ENS Vendor to send and receive ADT alerts.
+However, SNFs, post-acute care facilities, and all other providers are encouraged to submit to a Certified ENS Vendor as well as subscribe to receive ADT alerts.

 2.3 Q: Are primary care and specialty medical practices required to send ADT alerts?